siddhpatil6/Flutter/README.md

 - Mac . - Command + alt + l

 * To Use ListView in app
-- we cant use it as home for scorlable widget so we need use scafold and than u can use ListView in scafold body.
+- we cant use it in home for scorlable widget so we need use scafold and than u can use ListView in scafold body, so it may avoid overflow of screens.

 # What is Widget?
 <b> Everything is a widget in Flutter!</b> <br>